Hotline Miami: Reception

 Hotline Miami received generally positive reviews from critics.
-On review aggregator Metacritic, it holds an aggregate score of 85 per cent based on 51 reviews for the PC version, 87 per cent based on 19 reviews for the PlayStation 3 version, and 85 per cent based on 27 reviews for the PlayStation Vita version.
+On review aggregator website Metacritic, it holds an aggregate score of 85 per cent based on 51 reviews for the PC version, 87 per cent based on 19 reviews for the PlayStation 3 version, and 85 per cent based on 27 reviews for the PlayStation Vita version.

 Several reviewers praised the gameplay.
 Many found it enjoyable, considering it addictive despite frequent death.
 Polygon's Chris Plante considered it similar to playing a sport, stating that it compensated for being repetitive by allowing the player to restart quickly, and found it addictive.
 Graham Smith of PC Gamer wrote that the game was designed to "inspire a fever" and that "once you're hooked, it's easy to get carried away".
 He also wrote that, even when putting the addictive nature aside, it was still "tight" and "efficient".
 Phill Cameron of VideoGamer.com described it as "five seconds of action that you can lose yourself in for five hours."
 Danny O'Dwyer of GameSpot was indifferent, though he wrote that the times Hotline Miami did "get it wrong" were "deeply frustrating".
 He pointed out the boss fights, which he felt had arbitrary methods on how to defeat them.

 Some criticized the controls.
 Ben Reeves of Game Informer writing that the controls inhibited what was otherwise "one of the most creative indie titles of the year."
 Eric Swain of PopMatters felt that the PlayStation 3 controls made the game easier, and so players would "miss out" on the intended feel.
 Giancarlo Saldana of GamesRadar+ felt that the controls on the PlayStation 3 took some time to get used to, and that playing it on computer was more ideal.